kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 By default JATOS uses only locally stored users and no LDAP.
 LDAP configuration is only possible in `conf/production.conf`.
 At the moment LDAP users still have to be created manually in JATOS' _User manager_ (with the checkbox LDAP turned on).- only authentication is done via LDAP.

 * `jatos.user.authentication.ldap.url` - Specifies URL of the LDAP server.
 Not set or an empty string means no authentication via LDAP.
-* `jatos.user.authentication.ldap.basedn` - LDAP base domain name (e.g. "dc=example,dc=com").
+* `jatos.user.authentication.ldap.basedn` - LDAP base DN(s) (distinguished name).
+Can be one DN with a single string (e.g. `"ou=students,dc=example,dc=com"`) or a list of DNs in squared brackets (e.g. `["ou=students,dc=example,dc=com", "ou=scientists,dc=example,dc=com"]`).
 Not set or an empty string means no authentication via LDAP.
+* `jatos.user.authentication.ldap.admin.dn` - DN (distinguished name) of an (optional) admin user that has the right to search for other users.
+Some LDAP servers need this if it is impossible to bind directly to an 'uid'.
+Not set or an empty string means no admin user needed.
+* `jatos.user.authentication.ldap.admin.password` - Password of the admin user
 * `jatos.user.authentication.ldap.timeout` -  Time in milliseconds JATOS waits for a response from your LDAP server.
 Default is 5000 ms.

 If your LDAP uses encryption, you have to add your certificate to JATOS' trusted certificates defined with `play.ws.ssl.trustManager.stores`.
 E.g. if your certificate's location is in `/jatos/conf/certs/ca.pem`, then use the following to add it: